optymyze-dev/devops-bootcamp/extra/creating-virtual-machines-using-vagrant.md

 ## Resources

 ### Hardware
-2 GiB RAM and 60 GiB disk space should be more than enough.
+1 GiB RAM and 30 GiB disk space should be more than enough to do everything described in this document.

 ### Software